What is Elastic Demand?

 Elastic demand is an old phenomenon and is very much relevant in modern days.
 Depending upon the consumer needs, many business houses alter their strategy of doing business.
 In a recession, the production of luxury items gets slashed and basic commodities are taken produced more.
 Elastic demand helps to identify the opportunities and threats for individual and business firms.

 This has been a guide to What is Elastic demand and its Definition.
-Here we discuss the Elastic Demand Curve, advantages, disadvantages, and its limitations.
+Here we discuss the formula of Elastic Demand along with its curves and practical examples.
 You can learn more about economics from the following articles –